Daniel68191/cgi-25-26/doc/prjs/project1-en.md

 Please note that the user can resize the application window at its own will and the display area (canvas) should occupy the full area of the browser's window.

+## Evaluation

+A project that fulfills all the requirements can easily achieve 18 out of 20 points.
+You are free to add your own features.
+Surprise us!

 ## Tecnhical Details

 The curve points should be evaluated inside a vertex shader.
 The mandatory attributes (input) of a vertex are simply a sequence number for the sample point.
 A maximum of 60000 points can be used to display the curve.